Ababwa/tr_tool/readme.md

 ## Structure

-In addition to the `tr_tool` binary, this repository also contains `tr_reader`, a library used for deserializing tomb raider level files, and `tr_derive`, which provides a procedural macro for `tr_reader`.
+In addition to the `tr_tool` binary, this repository also contains `tr_reader`, a library used for deserializing Tomb Raider level files, and `tr_derive`, which provides a procedural macro for `tr_reader`.